AustinIOI/AustinIOI/README.md

 🎯 What I'm Looking For

 With passion in Cloud + Infra + AI, I am actively seeking new graduate or entry-level SDE & DevOps & Infrastructure as Code & SRE positions.
-I'm also interested in research collaborations in NLP, MLOps Ecosystem, Cloud, Distributed system, Large Language Model.
+I'm also interested in research collaborations in NLP, MLOps Ecosystem, Microservice, Distributed system, Large Language Model.

 🌟 Key Achievements
 - ML Algorithm: Enhanced accuracy of LLMs, BERT, and XGBoost for diverse industrial ML tasks at eBay.